-Work Permit – South Africa
+Work Visa – South Africa

 As a country with a growing economy and a developing manufacturing sector, South Africa requires a large number of skilled workers in various positions.
 For this reason, many foreigners are employed in South Africa.
-Any person who is not a citizen of South Africa and who wishes to work in the country needs to apply for a Work Permit.
+Any person who is not a citizen of South Africa and who wishes to work in the country needs to apply for a Work Visa.

-The different types of work permit
+The different types of work visa

-General Work Permit
+General Work Visa

-The general Work Permit is the most common type.
-In order to obtain this type of permit, the following requirements have to be met.
+The general Work visa is the most common type.
+In order to obtain this type of visa, the following requirements have to be met.
 Firstly, the employing company has to show documentary proof that they have tried to employ a South African citizen.
 This usually means that they have to advertise the position in the local media.
 The purpose of this requirement is to prevent jobs being denied to South African citizens, and so the employer has to provide substantial proof that the position cannot be filled by a South African citizen.
 Secondly, proof has to be submitted of the applicant’s qualifications and/or experience, and their qualifications have to be checked by the relevant South African authority.

 If you have a doctorate in a specific field, and have published articles and/or are considered an expert in a field, this can aid your application.

-Work permits are not as complex as they seem, and unfortunately this is not realized by most companies.
+Work visas are not as complex as they seem, and unfortunately this is not realized by most companies.
 If you have a prospective job offer and are stuck with your future employer on this point, offer to organize an immigration consultant to call or meet with them.
 They can allay any fears that the company may have.

 Usually companies are short-sighted, wanting only to employ someone who can start within one month’s time and who they can meet immediately.
-Be patient when dealing with a possible employer and explain to them the details of your proposed permit.
+Be patient when dealing with a possible employer and explain to them the details of your proposed visa.

 Lastly, superb recruitment advice is that you actually visit and attend some interviews South Africa before immigrating here.
 Although an extra expense, the advantages outweigh the disadvantages by far.